 The most exciting camera feature of the Galaxy S20 Ultra is its Space Zoom, which delivers 10x lossless zoom and up to 100x digital zoom.
 The results look very good up to 30x, but get shaky and blurry beyond that.

-Based on what we've heard thus far, the Galaxy Note 20 may offer a three-camera system and the Galaxy Note 20 Plus may offer the same four cameras as the Galaxy S20 Ultra, but we don't have many details yet.
-Samsung may decide to keep the Space Zoom exclusive to the S20 Ultra.
+Based on what we've heard thus far, the Galaxy Note 20 may offer a three-camera system and the Galaxy Note 20 Plus may offer three cameras plus a dedicated auto-focus sensor.

 Galaxy Note 20 vs Galaxy S20 Ultra: S Pen

 The Galaxy Note 20 should definitely see the return of the S Pen for taking notes and drawing, as that has been a hallmark feature for the Note line since the very beginning.
-We have not heard much about S Pen features, but one early leak from Ice Universe said that the internal code name for the Note 20 is "Canvas."
+We have not heard much about S Pen features, but there are rumors of a faster 9ms response time and a new virtual laser pointer feature.